Penis disorders can cause pain and affect a man's sexual function and fertility. Read about the types of problems, including symptoms and treatments.

 Image by CDC/ Antibiotic Resistance Coordination and Strategy Unit; Photo credit: Medical Illustrator: Alissa Eckert

-Sexually Transmitted Diseases Overview
+About Sexually Transmitted Infections

-What are sexually transmitted diseases (STDs)?
+What are sexually transmitted infections (STIs)?

-Sexually transmitted diseases (STDs), or sexually transmitted infections (STIs), are infections that are passed from one person to another through sexual contact.
-The contact is usually vaginal, oral, or anal sex.
-But sometimes they can spread through other intimate physical contact.
-This is because some STDs, like herpes and HPV, are spread by skin-to-skin contact.
+Sexually transmitted infections (STIs), or sexually transmitted diseases (STDs), are infections that are passed from one person to another through sexual contact.
+They are usually spread during vaginal, oral, or anal sex.
+But sometimes they can spread through other sexual contact involving the penis, vagina, mouth, or anus.
+This is because some STIs, like herpes and HPV, are spread by skin-to-skin contact.

-There are more than 20 types of STDs, including
+There are more than 20 types of STIs, including:

 Chlamydia